Introverts In Ministry: Finding Your Leadership Style

 One of the things I have noticed as an introvert is that your unique leadership style will often vary from person to person.
 For instance, when I find myself working with individuals whom I do not know very well, I tend to be quieter than usual, more reserved, and reflective.
 In contrast, during moments when I have had the opportunity to know someone for a while and build a rapport, I become far more relaxed and can truly be myself.
 While I certainly don’t make a conscious effort to come off as shy, it does take me a little time to warm up to new people before I feel confident enough to engage fully.
 Even as a leader, there will inevitably be times when you may not feel inclined to show up as your authentic self.

 As an introvert, we tend to absorb a lot of information.
-This ability helps you strategise more effectively and convey my points in a manner that makes sense to the individual I’m collaborating with.
-It also allows you to understand various points of view more deeply; when discussing certain areas you might not be well-versed in, you’re able to listen openly and gain valuable insights, while also offering insight into areas where your well-equipped to coach and guide others.
+This ability helps you strategise more effectively and convey your points in a manner that makes sense to the individual you're collaborating with.
+It also allows you to understand various points of view more deeply; when discussing certain areas you might not be well-versed in, you’re able to listen openly and gain valuable insights while also offering insight into areas where you're well-equipped to coach and guide others.
+Proverbs 18:13 reminds us, "He who answers before listening—that is his folly and shame."
+This emphasises the importance of listening as an aspect of effective communication.

 Leading With Empathy